natalia-szymczyk/Car_Rental_OOP/README.md

 # Car Rental Company Simulator

-It is a semester project developed in Java using object oriented programming.
+It is a semester project developed in Java and C++ using object oriented programming.
 The project consists of 10 classes and 2 interfaces, which together have about 2500 lines of code.

 The system can be used to simulate the management of a  car rental company.
 The implemented functionalities allow You to manage the car fleet, employees and the company's budget.
 The system also facilitates work with the client.